-- EVA5000/EVA3000 storage is supported. - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software" (SingleHBAforEVA_F.pdf) at:

-Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01 recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of 2 Fabrics (see Figure 45), and contain only Continuous Access EVA supported operating systems.
-There can be up to 64 servers per pair of EVA, and up to 16 EVA5000 arrays in the dedicated SAN.
-In addition, that SAN is limited to 28 B-Series or 24 M-Series switches per fabric, and no more than 128 HBA/FCA ports per fabric per pair of EVA..
-Multiple zones may be required, due to multiple operating systems as defined in Table 27.
-See the Continuous Access EVA Design Reference Guide for additional details.
+- EVA5000/EVA3000 storage is supported. - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software" (SingleHBAforEVA\F.pdf) at: - ftp://ftp.compag.com/pub/products/storageworks/whitepapers - When using Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01, HP recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of two fabrics (Figure 43), and contain only Continuous Access EVA supported operating systems.
+If servers running non-supported operating systems exist within the SAN, they should be excluded from the Continuous Access management environment via zoning.
+In addition, that SAN (or management zone within a larger SAN) is limited to a maximum of 16 EVA, and 256 HBA per EVA.
+Additional operating system specific zones within the larger Continuous Access environment zone may be required as defined in Table 27.
+See the Continuous Access EVA Design Reference Guide for additional details and configuration limitations.